-Mental health chatbots are a new and innovative way to explore your functional wellbeing, and the use of these services is becoming more and more popular.
+Mental health chatbots are a new and innovative way to explore your mental health and wellbeing.
+The use of these services is becoming more and more popular.

-They offer a convenient and discreet way to get help with your mental health issues, such as anxiety, depression, stress, and addiction.
+They offer a convenient and discreet way to get help with your mental health issues, like generalized anxiety disorder, depression, stress, and addiction.

 Mental health chatbots are a type of Artificial Intelligence (AI) that are designed to help you with your mental health.

 You can access their online services through websites or mobile apps, usually for a small subscription fee.
 You type your questions and comments into a text box (like you would in any messaging app) and the 'bot' responds to you almost immediately.

 They aim to do a similar job as a therapist or coach, but they're not immediately operated by humans.
 While the advice they give is backed by science, it'll be a computer responding to you.
 It's usually in the form of a friendly character to make it easier to connect with.